KnowledgeForwardSolutions/CheckDigits.Net/README.md

 demonstrate performance over a range of values and the memory allocation (if any).

-Benchmarks have shown that the optimized versions of the algorithms in CheckDigits.Net are up to 10X-50X faster than popular Nuget packages.
+Benchmarks have shown that the optimized versions of the algorithms in CheckDigits.Net are up to 10X-50X faster than those in popular Nuget packages.

 ## Table of Contents